artdgn/web-positiviser/README.md

-## Negativity Balancer:
+# Negativity Balancer:
 Using sentiment analysis to reduce bad news visibility.

 ![negativity-balancer.gif](https://artdgn.github.io/images/negativity-balancer.gif)

-## What is this?
+## What does this do?
+- A browser extension that finds negative elements on the page and makes them less visible:
-- A browser extension that uses a DL sentiment analysis models running in the background or JS rule based libraries to score elements based on negativity of the text in them and adjust the style to reduce their visibility.
+    - Negativity is calculated using either a DL model running in the background or JS rule based logic.
-- This is very much a work in progress and not a ready to be used extension yet.
+- The user controls various options (negativity threshold, restying options) via the options menu:
+    - Visibility is reduced by increasing transparency, or by hiding the element completely.
+    - Colors can be added for inspection / debugging, or for examining the positivity.
 - The negativity classification is by no means perfect (so it's no a "Negativity Blocker" yet :), but it does work pretty well to re-balance the amount of negative and positive items on different pages.

-### Running locally
+## Running locally

-#### Browser extension (Chrome / Firefox):
+### Browser extension (Chrome / Firefox):
 - Go to `extension/` folder:
-- Install: `npm install`
+- To install in local environment: `npm install`
 - Build: `npm build`
 - Add to browser:
     - [Chrome instructions docs](https://developer.chrome.com/extensions/getstarted#manifest):